 My father was a proud Russian who had heard the call for men after the terrible losses of the Second World War.
 Igor brought his young Austrian partner to England to make his fortune.
 After the smog filled London streets he headed for the clean seaside air of Eastbourne.
 Here he brought up six strapping lads who were the scourge of the neigbourhood.
 And so my life began.

 I had grown up with a passion for my country and as I grew it became clear why.
-While I had a Russian Father and an Austrian mother, I also had deep British roots from my grandmother running right back to Anglo Saxon England.
+While I had a half French and half Russian Father and a half English and half Austrian mother, my British roots on grannies side ran right back to Anglo Saxon England.

 Her family were a real surprise to me and when I traced them back a whole new world opened up.
 It also explained to me my deep-rooted affection for my country.
 As it turned out I was as local as could be.

-My great grandfather was Stanley Carr Boulter, barrister and founder of the Law Debenture, he married Helen D'Oyly Carte of the Savoy Theatre and Savoy Hotel empire.
+My great-great grandfather was Stanley Carr Boulter, barrister and founder of the Law Debenture, he married Helen D'Oyly Carte of the Savoy Theatre and Savoy Hotel empire.

 My great grandfather, four times along, was the British Dramatist James Robinson Planché.
 The most prolific playwright of the Victorian era.
-His dad was a personal friend of King George III.
+His dad, a watchmaker, was a personal friend of King George III.

-His daughter Matilda Planche later to become the Mrs Henry Mackarness, my great, great, great, grannie was a prolific author.
+James's daughter, Matilda Planché (later to become the Mrs Henry Mackarness) my great, great, great, grannie was a prolific author.
 Over 40 of her books are still in print.
 My favourite is A Trap To Catch A Sunbeam.
 What a perfect title for a kids book.